 Institutional Review Board

-The mission of the Southwestern University (SU) Institutional Review Board (IRB) is to evaluate SU faculty and staff research proposals to ensure that human participants are treated with respect and safety and that their rights are protected, following the federal guidelines set forth in the US Department of Health and Human Services’ “Code of Federal Regulations Title 45 Part 46: Protection of Human Subjects”
+The mission of the Southwestern University (SU) Institutional Review Board (IRB) is to evaluate SU faculty, staff, and student research proposals to ensure that human participants are treated with respect and safety and that their rights are protected, following the federal guidelines set forth in the US Department of Health and Human Services’ “Code of Federal Regulations Title 45 Part 46: Protection of Human Subjects”

-- Abby Dings* (on Sabbatical fall 2017), Department of Modern Languages & Literature
+- Abby Dings, Department of Modern Languages & Literature

 - Katie Grooms, Department of Economics & Business